-You should have an interest in the world around you and the views of different people.
-You should have a willingness to discuss and debate and to think about your own opinions on a range of philosophical, ethical, non-religious and religious arguments, ideas and theories.
+Students should demonstrate an interest and appreciation in the diversity of living in a multi-ethnic and multi-faith society.
+You should have a willingness to discuss, debate and reflect on your own views on the ethical, non-religious and religious arguments, ideas and theories presented.

-Religious Studies is an interesting course that is focused on looking at issues in today's world.
-It is an ideal area of study for those jobs that include working with people such as teaching, medical profession, law, media etc. However, it does not limit potential career options.
+Religious Studies is an interesting course that encourages students to reflect, question and challenge the ideas discussed in the classroom.
+It is an ideal area of study for careers that include working with people such as teaching, medical profession, law, media and does not limit potential career options.
 For further information about the syllabus visit the following web address: